yrammos/music-encoding-graph-schema/README.md

 `./build_graph_mei.sh`

 A successful build operation will produce `.rng`and `.sch` files in `./dist`.
-An `.xslt` file will also be built for MEI validation by LSP engines (e.g. lemminx) that require it.
+An `.xslt` file will also be generated for MEI validation by LSP engines that require it, such as `lemminx`.